DanGuindon/obsidian-simple_mobile/README.md

-# Simple mobile theme
+# Simple Mobile Theme
-Published for my own personal use as this was the easiest way to add the theme on my ipad mini.
+Published mainly for my own use as this seemed like the simplest way to add a custom theme to an iOS device.
 All are welcome to try.

 This is a very simple variant of the default obsidian theme:
 - Changes to bold and italics increase visibility